evelyndeathtrap/c-rng/README.md

 list of words sorted by frequency in cwords.txt can also lkst characters by frequency this should also work on cpu instructions

+this makes your computer quantum
+( is any value, until read )